eap0/Capstone-Falcon9_landings/README.md

 The following classification methods were implemented: logistic regression, support vector machine (svm), decision tree classifier and k-nearest neighbors.
 In the logistic regression, the following parameters were optimized using the GridSearchCV to find the best parameters of each classification algorithm.
 The best accuracy on the test data was 83.3%, which was achieved by all four classification method after tuning the parameters.
+A confusion matrix was used to illustrate the errors in the predictions; the most common error was false positive, e.g, the method predicted there was a landing but the fact was that the mission did not land.